yidong72/reasoning-gym/README.md

 ## Call for Contributions

-If you have ideas for additional procedural dataset generators or please create an issue here.

-Or contact us in the `#arc-agi-2` channel of the [GPU-Mode discord server](https://discord.gg/gpumode).
+If you have ideas for additional procedural dataset generators please create an issue here or contact us in the `#arc-agi-2` channel of the [GPU-Mode discord server](https://discord.gg/gpumode).